Clara Tauson: 2017–2020: Major junior champion and No. 1

-2021: First WTA titles and top 50
+2021: First WTA Tour titles, top 50

 Following wins at two ITF tournaments, Tauson entered the Lyon Open as a qualifier at the end of February.
-There, she won her first WTA title, beating the top seed Ekaterina Alexandrova en route, and fellow qualifier Viktorija Golubic in the final.
+There, she won her first WTA Tour title, beating the top seed Ekaterina Alexandrova en route, and fellow qualifier Viktorija Golubic in the final.
 With the win, Tauson entered the top 100 for the first time, becoming the second youngest player in the top 100 behind Coco Gauff.
-The next week, she qualified for her first WTA 500 tournament in St. Petersburg Throphy, before losing to eventual winner Daria Kasatkina in the first round.
+The following week, she qualified for her first WTA 500 tournament in St. Petersburg Trophy, before losing to eventual winner Daria Kasatkina in the first round.

 At the opening of the clay-court season in April, she was seeded for the first time on the WTA Tour at the Copa Colsanitas.
 However, she lost to qualifier Daniela Seguel, in the first round.
 Her next competition was the WTA Charleston 2 event.
 She reached the quarterfinals but had to retire against Camila Osorio, because of a knee injury.
 The injury prevented her from participating in the WTA 1000 Madrid Open.
-Instead, she participated in the Open de Saint-Malo in both singles and double.
+Instead, she participated in the Open de Saint-Malo in both singles and doubles.
 While she was eliminated early on in the singles, she managed to reach the semifinals in doubles with her partner Aliaksandra Sasnovich from Belarus.
 In May, she entered the main draw of the French Open, losing to Viktoria Azarenka in the second round.

-In July, she entered her first Wimbledon tournament in both singles and doubles.
+In July, she entered her first Wimbledon Championships in both singles and doubles.
 Later that month, she was, due to cancellations, offered a ticket to the Olympic tournament in Tokyo but declined because of an injury.
-In the run-up to the US Open, Clara Tauson won the Chicago Challenger, defeating Emma Raducanu in the final.
-At the US Open, she entered the main draw and won her first round match against Clara Burel from France while losing her second to world No. 1, Ashleigh Barty.
+In the run-up to the US Open, Tauson won the Chicago Challenger, defeating Emma Raducanu in the final.
+At the US Open, she entered the main draw and won her first-round match against Clara Burel from France while losing her second to world No. 1, Ashleigh Barty.
 Two weeks later, she won her second WTA title at the Luxembourg Open, beating the defending champion Jeļena Ostapenko in the final.
 Even though an injury kept her out of tournaments for the next two weeks, the points earned helped her to climb into the top 50.
 She ended the season as runner-up in the Courmayeur Open.